Net Worth

 Racing Career

 While it was easy for people to compare him to his father, Nico Rosberg quickly made a name for himself in Formula One, achieving the highest recorded score on the Williams Aptitude Test.
+At the 2007 Bahrain Grand Prix, Nico came in seventh overall but set the race’s fastest lap, making him the youngest driver in history to do so.

-Rosberg continued improving steadily as the seasons went on, and by 2008, many teams, including McLaren, were offering Williams large sums of money to try and recruit him.
+Rosberg continued improving steadily as the seasons went on, and by 2008, many teams, including McLaren, were offering Williams large sums of money to try to recruit him.
 While he didn’t leave the team then, in 2010, Rosberg transferred to Mercedes, where he was partnered with Michael Schumacher, a seven-time world champion.

 At the Chinese Grand Prix in 2012, Rosberg won his first Formula One victory and accumulated more championship points than any other driver in the previous four races.

 In 2013, Rosberg’s team acquired Lewis Hamilton, who replaced the now-retired Michael Schumacher.
 The same year, Rosberg won the Monaco Grand Prix and became the first son of a world champion to take the title.
+For the next three years, Rosberg would train consistently and hard to try to win the World Cup Championship, even working with a sports psychologist for 8 hours a week.

 Formula One Salary & Contracts